Agri minister Tomar says ready for talks; Farmer unions unmoved; Mamata Banerjee slams Centre | Politics

 - India

-With the talks between the Centre and the agitating farmer unions stalled since January, Agriculture Minister Narendra Singh Tomar on Wednesday expressed readiness to resume the dialogue to resolve their objections to the agri laws, but no breakthrough was in sight as the unions remained adamant on their demand for a repeal of the three legislations and a legal guarantee on MSP.
+With the talks between the Centre and the agitating farmer unions stalled since January, Agriculture Minister Narendra Singh Tomar on Wednesday expressed readiness to resume the dialogue to resolve their objections to the three new agri laws, but the unions remained adamant on their demands for a repeal of the legislations and a legal guarantee on the MSP.

-Amid the deadlock, West Bengal chief minister and Trinamool Congress supremo Mamata Banerjee and SAD chief Sukhbir Singh Badal questioned why the central government was not holding talks with farmers, while the Congress batted for accepting the demands of protesters.
+Amid the deadlock, West Bengal chief minister and Trinamool Congress supremo Mamata Banerjee and SAD chief Sukhbir Singh Badal questioned why the central government was not holding talks with farmers, while the Congress batted for accepting the demands of protesters and said Tomar should step down as agriculture minister.

 The government has held 11 rounds of talks, the last being on January 22, with the unions to end the farmers' protest over the laws enacted in September.